- Use electric and assisted vehicles only on bicycle routes or in the road.

 City bikes and e-bikes

 Moving about with a bike is easy.
 You can use a Föli bike to get from one station to another.
-In addition to regular bikes, there are ten electric bikes.
-You can take a 10Bikes e-bike with you on a longer trip, such as the Archipelago Ring Road.
+Or you can take a 10Bikes e-bike with you on a longer trip, such as the Archipelago Ring Road.

 - Föli bikes (The Föli bikes are not currently operating.
 The procurement of the new system is under preparation.)